Sdiri-Abderrahmen/Graduation-Project/README.md

  To Learn how to convert datasets to RDF form

 *  Second step :
- Covert xls files to RDF form using open refine with rdf extension
+ Convert xls files to RDF form using open refine with rdf extension